 Wherever possible, avoid making the person with the illness the ‘axis’ around which the whole family revolves.

-Care for your relationship with your partner.
-Having a son or daughter with a mental illness can put pressure on your relationship with your partner, although it can also draw you closer together.
+If you have a partner, it is important to care for this relationship.
+Having a child with a mental illness can put pressure on your relationship with your partner, although it can also draw you closer together.
 Try to support each other and have quality ‘couple time’.
 Try to maintain your focus on living and enjoying your own life.

-If your son or daughter with a mental illness has children of their own, you may need to help care for grandchildren for long periods or even long-term.
+If your child with a mental health issue has children of their own, you may need to help care for grandchildren for long periods or even long-term.
 It’s important to get as much support as possible and not feel you’re ‘doing it alone’.